InvestingProperty

 In fact, for some reason or another the entire finance industry seems to be built on top of it.

-When you look under the hood of finance, there are a multitude of rules of thumb and said rules of thumb nearly always have a 4% in them (though sometimes just a 4).
+When you look under the hood of finance, there are a multitude of so called ‘rules of thumb’ and said rules nearly always have a 4% in them (though sometimes just a 4).

-And would you believe with those 4% rules of thumb (and one based on 4!), you can pretty much do all this:
+And would you believe it if I told you armed with a few 4%s and a 4 you can pretty much do all this:

 • Calculate your retirement income